-The Remuneration Committee comprises five Governors excluding the Accounting Officer.
-The Committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Accounting Officer and other designated Senior Postholders.
+The Remuneration Committee comprises three Governors (four until Feb 2020) excluding the Accounting Officer.
+The Committee's responsibilities are to consider the College's annual report on senior management pay and to make recommendations to the Board on the remuneration and benefits of the Accounting Officer and other designated Senior Postholders.

-Details of remuneration for the year ended 31 July 2019 are set out in notes 6 and 7 to the financial statements.
+Details of remuneration for the year ended 31 July 2020 are set out in notes 6 and 7 to the financial statements.